Reports of shooting at Mercy Hospital in Chicago, police on scene

-CHICAGO — An argument outside a Chicago hospital turned deadly when a man pulled out a gun and killed an emergency room doctor with whom he was having a domestic relationship, then ran into the hospital and fatally shot a pharmacy resident and a police officer, authorities said.
+CHICAGO — A gunman repeatedly shot an emergency room doctor outside a Chicago hospital, including after she fell to the ground, before he ran into the building and fatally shot a responding police officer and a pharmacy worker as she walked out of an elevator, according to witnesses and investigators.

-The attacker also died Monday but it was not clear if he took his own life or was killed by police at Mercy Hospital on the city's South Side, Chicago Police Superintendent Eddie Johnson said.
+The attacker, Juan Lopez, also died during the shooting Monday at Mercy Hospital on the city's South Side, but it was unclear if he took his own life or was killed by police, Chicago Police Superintendent Eddie Johnson said late Monday outside another hospital, just minutes after leaving the slain officer's family.

+"This officer, all of those officers are heroes, they saved a lot of lives because we just don't know how much damage he was prepared to do," Johnson said.

-Chicago "lost a doctor, pharmaceutical assistant and a police officer, all going about their day, all doing what they loved," Mayor Rahm Emanuel said, fighting back tears.
-"This just tears at the soul of our city.
+Mayor Rahm Emanuel, fighting back tears, said the victims were "all going about their day, all doing what they loved."
+He added: "This just tears at the soul of our city.
 It is the face and a consequence of evil."

-Mercy Hospital said the staff who died were Tamara O'Neal, 38, an emergency room physician who never worked on Sunday because of her religious faith, and Dayna Less, 25, a first year pharmacy resident who had recently graduated from Purdue University.
+The hospital identified the slain staff members as 38-year-old Tamara O'Neal, an emergency room physician who never worked on Sunday because of her religious faith, and Dayna Less, 25, a first-year pharmacy resident who had recently graduated from Purdue University.

 The slain officer was identified as Samuel Jimenez, 28, who joined the department in February 2017 and had recently completed his probationary period, Johnson said.
 Police said he was married and the father of three children.

-The chain of events that led to the shooting began with an argument in the hospital parking lot involving the gunman and O'Neal, police said.
+Police spokesman Anthony Guglielmi described the shooting as a "domestic-related active shooter incident," but he provided no details about the relationship between the gunman and the slain doctor.

-When a friend of O'Neal tried to intervene, "the offender lifted up his shirt and displayed a handgun," Johnson said.
+Lopez, 32, and O'Neal had been arguing in the hospital parking lot just before the shooting.
+When one of O'Neal's friends tried to intervene, "the offender lifted up his shirt and displayed a handgun," Johnson said.

-The friend ran into the hospital to call for help, and the gunfire began seconds later, with the attacker killing O'Neal.

-Inside the medical center, the gunman exchanged fire with officers and "shot a poor woman who just came off the elevator" before he was killed, Johnson said, referring to pharmaceutical assistant Less.
+Inside the medical center, Lopez exchanged fire with officers and "shot a poor woman who just came off the elevator" before he was killed, Johnson said, referring to Less, the pharmaceutical assistant.

-"We just don't know how much damage he was prepared to do," Johnson said, adding that Less "had nothing to do with nothing."

 Jennifer Eldridge was working in a hospital pharmacy when she heard three or four shots that seemed to come from outside.
 Within seconds, she barricaded the door, as called for in the building's active shooter drills.
 Then there were six or seven more shots that sounded much closer, just outside the door.